Alcoholic liver disease

 Liver disease due to alcohol; Cirrhosis or hepatitis - alcoholic; Laennec's cirrhosis

 Alcoholic liver disease occurs after years of heavy drinking.
-Alcohol can cause inflammation in the liver.
 Over time, scarring and cirrhosis can occur.
 Cirrhosis is the final phase of alcoholic liver disease.

 Alcoholic liver disease does not occur in all heavy drinkers.
 The chances of getting liver disease go up the longer you have been drinking and more alcohol you consume.
 You do not have to get drunk for the disease to happen.

 The disease is common in people between 40 and 50 years of age.
 Men are more likely to have this problem.
 However, women may develop the disease after less exposure to alcohol than men.
 Some people may have an inherited risk for the disease.

 There may be no symptoms, or symptoms may come on slowly.
 This depends on how well the liver is working.
 Symptoms tend to be worse after a period of heavy drinking.

 - Poor appetite and weight loss